meghanlacoste/Standard-Deviation/README.md

     // ->: read the data from the file in a loop
     //  ** add data item into data set using Standard Deviation Method to add data

     //  ->: if the data file was not read completely then display warning to user and continue
-    // -> if the file does not exist exit the program
-    // LOOP TO READ FILE

-    // ADD FILE TO ARRAY

-    // END OF FILE OR DATA IMPut

     //display all information neatly to the user
     //ask the user if they would like to continue